 Key Meaning

 path URL path pattern.
 Use :id for path parameters.
+Optional for standard CRUD names.

 auth public, owner, or a list of role names like [admin, member]